cryptozealot/csgo-practice-automation/README.md

 HOW TO USE:

-Navigate to correct CSGO server path ( The correct folder is second containing the cfg, maps, models folders and all the paks .vpk) and execute the following commands in the console:
+Navigate to correct CSGO server path ( The correct folder is the second csgo folder, that contains the cfg, maps, models folders and all the .vpk packs ) and execute the following commands in the console:
 <b>
 1. "cd /home/steam/csgo/csgo/"
 2. "wget https://raw.githubusercontent.com/cryptozealot/csgo-practice-automation/master/build.sh"